 - NSF Data Management Plan Requirements and Data Sharing Policy: Proposals must include a supplementary document of no more than two pages labeled "Data Management Plan."
 This supplementary document should describe how the proposal will conform to NSF policy on disseminating and sharing research results.
 Learn more at NSF Data Management Plan.

-- Howard Hughes Medical Institute (HHMI) Research Policies (PDF): Requires publications to contain sufficient information about their experimental methods and procedures, and make available data, software, and tangible research materials, to enable other scientists to reproduce and extend the results of all publications on which the HHMI laboratory head is an author.
+- Howard Hughes Medical Institute (HHMI) Research Policies (PDF): Requires publications to contain sufficient information about their experimental methods and procedures, and make available data, software, and tangible research materials.
+This is designed to enable other scientists to reproduce and extend the results of all publications on which the HHMI laboratory head is an author.

 - Bill & Melinda Gates Foundation Open Access Policy: Includes an Open Access policy that enables the unrestricted access and reuse of all peer-reviewed published research funded, in whole or in part, by the foundation, including any underlying data sets.